craigsw86/DAE/6months/project_2/hipaa_checklist_project/TECHNICAL_REFERENCE_GUIDE.md

     success = tester.run_all_tests()

     if success:
-        print("\n🎉 All backend API tests passed!")
+        print("\n All backend API tests passed!")
-        print("✅ Django backend is properly connected to SQLite!") print("✅ All API endpoints are working correctly!")
+        print(" Django backend is properly connected to SQLite!") print(" All API endpoints are working correctly!")
     else:
-        print("\n⚠️  Some backend API tests failed.")
+        print("\n  Some backend API tests failed.")
         print("Please check the configuration and try again.")

     return success